On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

 \textbf{Concept drift detection methods}.
 We consider three methods for detecting concept drift and apply them in Algorithm~\ref{alg:concept_drift_experiment}.
 The three methods are the Drift Detection Method (DDM)~\cite{gama2004learning}, the PERM concept drift detection method~\cite{harel2014concept}, and the STEPD concept drift detection method~\cite{nishida2007detect}.

 \begin{itemize} \item \textbf{The Drift Detection Method (DDM)}.
 Gama et al. propose the Drift Detection Method (DDM) based on the assumption that a significant increase in the testing error suggests a change in the data distribution (i.e., concept drift)~\cite{gama2004learning}.
 DDM maintains two registers $p_{min}$ and $s_{min}$, where $p$ is the error rates for different testing time periods and $s=sqrt(p(1-p)/n)$ is the standard deviation of $p$.
-When the samples in a new time period become available, DDM calculates the new $p_i$ and $s_i$ using the error rate evaluated on the samples from the new time period, and update $p_{min}$ and $s_{min}$ with $p_i$ and $s_i$ respectively when $p_i+s_i<p_{min}+s_{min}$.
-Otherwise, if $p_i+s_i\geq p_{min}+3*s_{min}$, DDM judges that there is an occurrence of concept drift.
+When the samples in a new time period become available, DDM calculates the new $p_i$ and $s_i$ using the error rate evaluated on the samples from the new time period, and updates $p_{min}$ and $s_{min}$ with $p_i$ and $s_i$ respectively when $p_i+s_i<p_{min}+s_{min}$.
+Otherwise, if $p_i+s_i\geq p_{min}+3*s_{min}$, DDM judges that a concept drift is occurring.

 \item \textbf{The PERM concept drift detection method}.
 Harel et al. propose the PERM method for detecting concept drift on streaming data based on the empirical loss of learning algorithms~\cite{harel2014concept}.
 The intuition is that if no concept drift exists, the performance evaluation on an ordered split of data samples from two consecutive time periods should not deviate too much from the evaluation on shuffled splits.
 Denote the original data from the two consecutive time periods as $S_{ord}$ and $S_{ord}'$, we generate $P$ random split $(S_i, S_i')$ of $S_{ord}\cup S_{ord}'$, then calculate the risks $\hat{R}_{S_i'}$ (i.e., the MSE loss function) of training a model on $S_i$ and testing it on $S_i'$.
 We then compare $\hat{R}_{S_i'}$ for $i$ in $P$ splits with the risk $\hat{R}_{ord}$ of training a model on $S_{ord}$ and testing it on $S_{ord}'$.
 Under given significant level $\delta$ and rate of change $\Delta$, if we confirm: